erizov/Professor/semester_1/lecture_06_advanced_trees/b_tree/README.md

 ## Often Used Together With

-B Tree is commonly used in combination with:
+B Tree is employed in combination with:

 - **Bst**: Often combined for comprehensive solutions
-- **Avl Tree**: Often combined for comprehensive solutions
-- **Red Black Tree**: Often combined for comprehensive solutions

 **Common Combinations:**
 - Used together in production systems for optimal performance